ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 of TLS APIs; a Transport Services API exposes similar functionality
 {{?RFC8922}}.

-As described above in {{equivalence}}, if an implementation of the Transport Services System races between two different Protocol Stacks, both need to use the same security protocols and options.
+As described above in {{equivalence}}, if a Transport Services Implementation races between two different Protocol Stacks, both need to use the same security protocols and options.
 However, a Transport Services Implementation can race different security protocols, e.g., if the application explicitly specifies that it considers them